UCSC-Rocket-Club/PayloadSLI2019/README.md

 ### How to re-burn the bootloader:
 The bootloader may need to be burned if you flash code that causes a program halt.
 This will result in the "board not recognized" issue.

-1. Obtain the bootloader ([Pololu USB AVR Programmer v2.1](https://www.pololu.com/docs/0J67/3)), a micro-USB cable, and a computer with Arduino IDE installed
+1. Obtain the ISP flasher ([Pololu USB AVR Programmer v2.1](https://www.pololu.com/docs/0J67/3)), a micro-USB cable, and a computer with Arduino IDE installed
 2. Using a breadboard, connect the following: